 Is performance critical?

-Native is your best option.
-You may also want to look into Unity if you plan to develop a game.
+If so, native is your best option.
+You may also want to look into Unreal Engine if you plan to develop a game.
 As opposed to Unity, they only charge you 5% of the revenue you make instead of a monthly fee.

 Is cross-platform support important?